 Why take a holistic approach to lighting?

-The right color and brightness can make us feel alert and energized, or make it hard to concentrate and disrupt our productivity.
-Natural light, artificial light, and reflected light all play a part in how our body and mind perceive the space we are in and have an impact on our cognitive function and performance.
+The right color and brightness can make us feel alert and energized, or make it hard to concentrate and disrupt productivity.
+Natural, artificial, and reflected light all play a part in how our body and mind perceive the space we are in and impact our cognitive function and performance.

-Designing a space that features natural light and high light-reflective ceilings will improve indoor environmental quality.
+Designing a space with natural light and high light-reflective ceilings will improve indoor environmental quality (IEQ).
 The proper integrated lighting will also improve building occupant well-being.
 Explore the impact, importance, and benefits of light as it relates to IEQ.

 The Impact Of Light

 All living organisms on Earth exhibit circadian rhythms – biological cycles that repeat themselves daily and are regulated by environmental signals, the most important being the natural, 24-hour, light-dark cycle.
 Patterns of light and dark are converted to neural signals that promote synchronization of the body’s “biological clock.”
 Research has shown that without this synchronization we may experience long-term decline in physiological function, neurobehavioral performance, and sleep – putting us at higher risk for cardiovascular disease, diabetes, and certain forms of cancer.
 Learn more about the Light and Health Research Center.

 Along with Armstrong, leaders in the built environment like WELL, Underwriters Laboratories (UL), and the Light and Health Research Center (LHRC) recognize the importance of circadian rhythm and circadian stimulus.
 The high light-reflective portfolio from Armstrong World Industries can help bring natural light deeper into spaces, providing up to 25% more usable light.
 For example, recent product testing has shown that ULTIMA HEALTH ZONE AIRASSURE ceiling panels can provide improved circadian stimulus.